ImpulseDAO/Vara-Arena/README.md

   sqd run .
   docker ps -a
   ```
+* Troubleshooting: If you get an error `Error: connect ECONNREFUSED ::1:23798` then try stopping and removing the indexer Docker container by running `docker stop indexer-db-1 && docker rm indexer-db-1`, then try re-running the above commands again.
+If that still doesn't work, then try modifying the indexer/docker-composer.yml file before stopping and removing the indexer Docker container and re-running the above commands as follows:
+  * Add `PGUSER: postgres`
+  * Change `"${DB_PORT}:5432"` to `"127.0.0.1:${DB_PORT}:5432"`
 * View  GraphiQL playground available at http://localhost:4350/graphql
 * Optional:
   * View Postgresql DB by entering the docker container's shell and running the following commands